-The switch with the lowest Bridge ID (switch C) was elected the root bridge, and the ports were selected to give a high port cost between switches B and C. The two (optional) Gigabit ports (default port cost = 20,000) on switch A are connected to one (optional) Gigabit port on both switch B and C. The redundant link between switch B and C is deliberately chosen as a 100 Mbps Fast Ethernet link (default port cost = 200,000).
+The switch with the lowest Bridge ID (switch C) was elected as the root bridge, and the ports were selected to give a high port cost between switch B and switch C. The two (optional) Gigabit ports (default port cost = 20,000) on switch A are connected to one (optional) Gigabit port on both switches B and C. The redundant link between switches B and C is deliberately chosen as a 100 Mbps Fast Ethernet link (default port cost = 200,000).
 Gigabit ports could be used, but the port cost should be increased from the default to ensure that the link between switch B and switch C is the blocked link.